jkvastad/Minimal-Unity-Netcode-Project/README.md

 To illustrate what can go wrong, let's follow a data packet's example journey:

-0. Computer A on LAN 1  ([Local Area Network](https://en.wikipedia.org/wiki/Local_area_network)) wants to establish a connection over IP with computer B, possibly on LAN 2, to play a multiplayer game.
+0. Computer A on LAN 1  ([Local Area Network](https://en.wikipedia.org/wiki/Local_area_network)) wants to establish a connection over the internet with computer B on LAN 2 to play a multiplayer game.
 1. Computer A sends a relevant data packet through its firewall.
 2. The firewall must have an outbound rule for the packet's destination port X, destination IP Y, and protocol Z (TCP or UDP).
-3. The packet is sent out through a relevant interface (e.g. wifi/ethernet with LAN IP 192.168.m.n).
+3. The packet is sent out through a relevant interface (e.g. wifi/ethernet with LAN IP 192.168.m.n) to a connected router (usually with address 192.168.0.1 or 192.168.1.1).
-   - If the destination is computer A itself, the packet is sent through the loopback interface (a.k.a.
-Localhost) on [reserved IP](https://en.wikipedia.org/wiki/Reserved_IP_addresses) 127.0.0.1.
-The packet is then looped back to the destination program at port X.
-   - If the destination is LAN or WAN ([Wide Area Network](https://en.wikipedia.org/wiki/Wide_area_network), the largest of which is the Internet) it is sent to a connected router (usually with address 192.168.0.1 or 192.168.1.1)
 4. At your router, the packet is redirected (or routed) to its destination IP (possibly after passing rules in a firewall at the router).
-   - If the destination is on LAN 1 the packet is routed to destination IP Y (this skips to step 7).
+   - The router sends the packet through its WAN facing interface.
+WAN or [Wide Area Network](https://en.wikipedia.org/wiki/Wide_area_network) addresses are also known as remote addresses or public IPs.
+The worlds largest WAN is the Internet.
-   - If the destination is a WAN address (a.k.a. remote address or public IP) the packet is sent via your router's remote address R, an address automatically provided by your ISP ([Internet Service Provider](https://en.wikipedia.org/wiki/Internet_service_provider)).
+   - Your router's remote address R is automatically provided by your ISP ([Internet Service Provider](https://en.wikipedia.org/wiki/Internet_service_provider)).
-5. Your ISP routes the packet to the receiving router at remote address Y (possibly after passing rules in a firewall at the receiving router).
+7. Your ISP routes the packet to the receiving router at remote address Y (possibly after passing rules in a firewall at the receiving router, or even the ISP).
-6. At the receiving router there is now a problem.
+8. At the receiving router there is now a problem.
 The packet is addressed to Y... but the target computer B on LAN 2 has a LAN IP "L", not a remote address.
 This is where NAT ([Network Address Translation](https://en.wikipedia.org/wiki/Network_address_translation)) comes in, a simple form of which is [port forwarding](https://en.wikipedia.org/wiki/Port_forwarding).
+   - Check out e.g. [www.portforward.com](https://portforward.com/) for step by step guides with pictures on how to port forward your specific router.
-By having set up a port forwarding rule in the router for port X, the packets destination IP is changed (translated) to L from Y. The packet is then routed to L.
+   - By having set up a port forwarding rule in the receiving router for port X, the packets destination IP is changed (translated) to L from Y. The packet is then routed to L.
-7. At computer B on LAN 2 the packet must pass computer B's firewall.
+10. At computer B on LAN 2 the packet must pass computer B's firewall.
 The firewall must have an inbound rule for the packet's port X, destination IP L, and protocol Z (TCP or UDP).
-8. Finally, the multiplayer game on computer B expecting packets on port X, destination IP L, and protocol Z (TCP or UDP) can receive the data.
+11. Finally, the multiplayer game on computer B expecting packets on port X, destination IP L, and protocol Z (TCP or UDP) can receive the data.

 _Notes on return packages:_
 * When computer B responds with packets to A, it may not be necessary to have outbound/inbound firewall rules for the return packet if the [firewalls are stateful](https://en.wikipedia.org/wiki/Stateful_firewall) (e.g. Microsoft Defender Firewall).
 Thus firewall rules are usually only necessary for establishing connections rather than per package.